smk762/Knomp/README.md

 ## Mining stratum for Komodo and Komodo assetchains.
 ### (READY FOR TESTING - Share distribution needs testing)

+If starting a fresh VPS, use https://github.com/webworker01/freshubuntu to get you started.

 Requirements
 ------------
 * node v10+